 If you love shopping in this range, you may also want to bookmark my guide to affordable luxury handbags for even more incredible finds.
 These are investment pieces, not impulse buys.
 And every single one is worth it.

-Don’t miss: if you love discovering under-the-radar handbag brands, check out my guides to Affordable French Handbag Brands, 12 Parisian Handbag Brands, and Affordable Italian Handbag Brands too!
+Don’t miss!
+If you love discovering under-the-radar handbag brands, check out my guides to Affordable French Handbag Brands, 12 Parisian Handbag Brands, and Affordable Italian Handbag Brands too!

 Strathberry

 What I love most about Strathberry is how they manage to look both classic and completely modern.
 Every bag is handcrafted in Spain by artisans who also work with top-tier luxury houses, and the quality of the leather reflects exactly that.
-Their price range sits between $395–$695, which feels like a genuine steal when you’re holding one of these luxurious bags.
+Their price range sits between $395–$695, which feels like a steal when you’re holding one of these luxurious bags.

 My personal favorites are the Mosaic bag, beautifully structured and iconic, as well as the Barra Mini, which gives me serious Polène Numéro 9 vibes but with that unmistakable British bar closure.
 Also, the Mini Tote in burgundy croc has me in a chokehold.
-Don’t even get me started!

 Strathberry bags are best for: